cdown/chrisdown.name/_posts/2018-04-16-the-curious-case-of-squashfs-page-faults.md

 Well, this is interesting.
-Since our kernel was configured to use a single squashfs decompressor, and now we know that the number of decompressors is directly used as the number of cache entries, we also know that this means that we can only do one major fault or read at a time within a block as any further reads occurring at the same time will become blocked in the `wait_event()` code mentioned earlier.
+Since our kernel was configured to use a single squashfs decompressor, and now we know that the number of decompressors is directly used as the number of cache entries, we also now know that this means that we can only do one major fault or read at a time within a block as any further reads occurring at the same time will become blocked in the `wait_event()` code mentioned earlier.
 This clearly shows as being the reason why we get descheduled from the CPU, and thus the reason why overall forward progress of our program stalls.

 This setting probably makes some sense in squashfs's embedded usecases where memory savings are critical, but it doesn't really on production servers.
 As of